Nitrofski/discord-lily/guide.md

 ## Repeats

-Repeats are one of the most powerful constructs in LilyPond, allowing much music to be written over and over
+Repeats are one of the most powerful constructs in LilyPond, greatly simplifying the process of writing repetitive music.

 Repeats in LilyPond follow this syntax: <code>\repeat <em>keyword</em> <em>(no-of-times)</em> { <em>music</em> }</code>.